CARB’s New R4 Program Puts Spotlight on Refrigerant Reclaim

-As you can see, the Refrigerant Geeks are closely monitoring the activity on the R4 program.
+As you can see, the Refrigerant Geeks are closely monitoring the activity on the R4 program so our followers can incorporate them into their regulatory refrigerant tracking, ESG reporting, and answering sustainability audit questions.
 Undoubtedly, we are especially interested in how reclaim will be defined and classified in the near-term.

 Once this new R4 program goes into place, facilities will need to ensure that a refrigerant tracking program is in place to verify the origin of materials and end-of-life destination.

 Ultimately, numerous regulatory changes are happening at the federal and state level.

 While these changes are fast-moving, you can rest assured that our Refrigerant Geeks are closely monitoring the developments at multi-levels.